caiyuxiang/caiyuxiang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yuxiang Cai is an assistant professor affiliated with School of Software Technology at Zhejiang University.
+[Yuxiang Cai](https://person.zju.edu.cn/caiyx) is an assistant professor affiliated with School of Software Technology at Zhejiang University.
 He obtained the PhD degree in computer science and technology from Zhejiang University in 2023, supervised by Prof. [Jianwei Yin](https://mypage.zju.edu.cn/0001038).
 His research interests lie in ***Edge Intelligence*** and ***AI for Remote Sensing***.
 In particular, he is actively working on intelligent interpretation of remote sensing image, transfer learning/unsupervised domain adaptation, distributed edge intelligence and space–air–ground integrated computing.

 ***For students who are interested in joining our research group (Mater/Intern), please contact me via caiyuxiang AT zju.edu.cn.***
 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2024.07*: &nbsp;🎉 One paper is accepted by ***ACMMM 2024***
 - *2024.01*: &nbsp; Join the School of Software Technology at Zhejiang University as an Assistant Professor
 - *2023.11*: &nbsp;🎉 One Patent is granted by State Intellectual Property Office of China
 - *2023.07*: &nbsp;🎉 One paper is accepted by ***ACMMM 2023***